rustygeldmacher/marmalade/README.md

     read :letters, :split => true

-The result would be an instance variable `@letters` with will be the array `['A', 'B', 'C', 'D', 'E']`.
+The result would be an instance variable `@letters` which will be the array `['A', 'B', 'C', 'D', 'E']`.
 Similarly, if the line were a series of number like this:

     1 2 3 4 5 6 7